WalidGhorbel/banking-assistant/README.md

 ## Notes

 This is a demonstration built on synthetic data and public banking sources used under their own reuse terms (with attribution, and fetched rather than redistributed).
 It isn't a production banking system and gives no financial advice.
-Gemini's free tier is tight on rate limits — the app runs fine on it for interactive use, but the RAG evaluation is easier to run with billing enabled.
+Gemini's free tier is tight on rate limit.